-The FTA, as noted in Section 1.2 above, has designated the PCEP an At-Risk project because of cost overruns and schedule delays.
+The FTA, as noted in Section 1.2 above, designated the PCEP an At-Risk project because of cost overruns and schedule delays.
 As a result of the FTA's at-risk designation, the PCEP is now on a monthly oversight schedule until such time as the uncertainties are resolved to the satisfaction of the FTA.
 The JPB, as noted above, formally adopted a revised budget for the PCEP at its meeting on December 6, 2021; the revised budget is based on project completion and the initiation of electrified rail service in 2024.
-The JPB now expects to submit its final Recovery Plan for FTA review in August 2022.
+The JPB submitted its final Recovery Plan to the FTA on September 30, 2022 and the PMOC is reviewing that plan.
 The PMOC will continue to monitor and report on the JPB's progress relative to its adopted plans and schedule.